NCIP/nci-metathesaurus-browser/README.md

 ==============================

-The NCI Metathesaurus (NCIm) Browser is a web-based terminology browser that allows users to browse and search the NCI Metathesaurus.
-It provides user-friendly access to 76 biomedical terminologies, cross-mapped using NCIm concepts to describe shared meanings.
+The NCI Metathesaurus (NCIm) Browser is a web-based terminology browser that allows users to browse and search the NCI Metathesaurus, a biomedical terminology database that maps terms from more than 70 terminology sources into some 1.5 million biomedical concepts.

 NCI Metathesaurus Browser is developed in Java and requires Apache Ant for building.